boostercloud/booster/docs/chapters/04_features.md

 }
 ```

-Make sure that you configure your JWT tokens issuer to include the custom claims required in your Booster app.
+Remember to also configure your JWT tokens issuer to include the custom claims required in your Booster app (If you're not using the provider default one).
 For instance, for the previous `UpdateUser` command, Booster will expect to receive a token that includes a claim matching the one defined in the `TokenVerifier`'s `rolesClaim` property with the value `Admin` or `User`.
-Here is an example of a Firebase token:
+Here is an example from a Firebase token:

 ```json
 {